Founding Cohort Rate: $200 off per week — Ends March 15

 Every day is intentionally designed.
 No filler.
 All building.

-Foundations + Fast Wins: For beginners and curious minds.
+Foundations: Start from zero.
 No coding experience needed.
-By Friday, every student ships a working prototype.
+By Friday, every student ships a working project.

 01